 IWA YWP Canada is part of the IWA global network.

-IWA YWP Canada Executive is in charge of the overall development, management and maintenance of the IWA YWP Canada network.
-The Executive is led by the Chair, Co-Chair and Secretary.
-Positions on the Executive include Communications, Treasurer, and regional representatives for 5 regions across Canada.
+The Executive Board manages the overall development and maintenance of the IWA YWP Canada network.
+The Executive Board is led by the Chair, Co-Chair and Secretary.
+Other positions on the Executive include Communications, Treasurer, and regional representatives for 5 regions across Canada.
 Meet the members of our board!

 Farokh Laka Kakar